chavezaurus/pi-sentinel/README.md

 The `libatlas-base-dev` install provides numerical libraries used to for star ephemeris calculations.

+The `python3-scipy` install provide libraries used to calculate calibration parameters.

 The `cherrypy` install provides the Python web server used for the graphical interface.

 The `pyephem` install provides routines for calculating star positions used for calibration.

-The `scipy` and `numpy` installs provide libraries used to calculate calibration parameters.

 ## Hardware